Platlet Rich Plasma (Serum Tears)

 Autologous serum (AS) tears for the use of corneal disorders have evolved over the past several decades.
 Conventional AS tears need to be dilated (for e.g., 50% or 75%) because of inflammatory leukocytes that increased inflammation and accelerated fibrin deterioration.
-In addition, conventional AS tears are very poor in growth factors since platelets are eliminated in the process of its production.
+In addition, conventional AS tears are very poor in growth factors since platelets are eliminated in the process.

-As a new alternative, plasma rich in growth factors (PRGF) is a hemoderivative product, which is different from AS, and has been proposed for the treatment of dry eye disease (DED).
-Autologous PRGF has a high concentration of platelets obtained through a relatively simple process, which requires minimal manipulation and no addition of any other particular substance.
-An experimental study showed that PRGF exerts more potent proliferative and anti-inflammatory effects than AS on a cell culture inflammatory model.
+As a new alternative, platelet Rich Plasma is a form of autologous serum drops and has been proposed for the treatment of dry eye disease (DED).
+Autologous PRP has a high concentration of platelets obtained through a relatively simple procedure, which requires no addition of any other particular substance.
+An experimental study showed that PRP exerts more potent proliferative and anti-inflammatory effects than conventional AS on a cell culture inflammatory model.

-Dr. Fishman brought the Endoret® system into his office so that AS tears can be made safely in the office and provided to the patient within ~ 2 hours.
-Over more than 15 years, it has been possible to verify the safety and therapeutic potential of the different Endoret® (prgf®) formulations in different areas of medicine.
-The set of Endoret® (prgf®) technology formulations represents a solution in terms of safety, effectiveness and reproducibility that is demanded in the treatment of various eye diseases.
+Dr. Fishman brought the Endoret® system into his office so that AS tears can be provided to the patient within ~ 2-3 hours.
+Over more than 15 years, it has been possible to verify the safety of the Endoret® (prgf®) system in different areas of medicine.